 - Information security.
 Mayo Clinic protects patient information and every electronic medical record with multiple levels of security, including all genomic information.
 We do not and will not share any information without explicit and informed consent from the individual patient or study participant.

 - Genomics in research.
 The consent processes required for genomic research are different from those for patient care.
 Sharing of genomic research information often involves collaborators at Mayo Clinic and other institutions, but only with appropriate permissions from the participant.
 Permissible and appropriate access by staff to medical records is clearly documented, with compliance auditing and reporting as required.

 - Bioethics and community involvement.
 The center's Community Advisory Board of informed and interested citizens, as well as its Bioethics Program, oversee research and consider complex ethical questions to arrive at the best practices in genomic medicine and research.

 Patients, research participants or members of the public are welcome to ask questions about any aspect of this new approach to medicine.

-The Clinomics Program quickly moves discoveries from the research lab to the clinical setting, with practical, cost-efficient genomic tests for diagnosing and treating patients.
+Clinomics quickly moves discoveries from the research lab to the clinical setting, with practical, cost-efficient genomic tests for diagnosing and treating patients.